mborges-pivotal/ocpvmware4.2/README.md

 ```

-> **HINT** You will be prompted to press a key during Playbook 2 execution before the script continues,
+> **HINT** You will be prompted to press the enter key during Playbook 2 execution before the script continues,
 > this happens so the end-user can verify the helper VM is deployed successfully.
+The helper VM is deployed when the
+> helper VM console displays the login prompt.

 ### Run playbook Three